Quantum Phases and Correlations Drive the Dynamics of Macroscopic Quantum Tunneling Escape in Quantum Simulators: Introduction

 We focus here on cold atoms in optical lattices.
 The 1D BHH has both a mean-field U(1) second order quantum phase transition and a Berzinskii-Kosterlitz-Thouless (BKT) or continuous quantum phase transition.
 In Fig.~\ref{fig:sketch}(c) we show how such transitions appear for a mesoscopic system.
 In Fig.~\ref{fig:sketch}(a)-(b) we show how the tunneling outcome is radically different between the wave-like, coherent, more semiclassical superfluid phase, and the atom-like, incoherent, interaction-induced Mott insulator phase.
+However, density and phase do not suffice to predict the observed far-from-equilibrium dynamics.
 As we will show, there are many other distinguishing features in the dynamical many-body quantum outcomes as observed in number fluctuations, entanglement, and two-point correlators.
 For example, the Mott gap in the Mott insulator presents an extra barrier to overcome, leading to a surprising slowdown in quantum tunneling despite the stronger repulsive interactions in this quantum phase that would otherwise push the atoms more rapidly through the barrier.
 Yet the peak of entanglement occurs much earlier, when only one quarter of the atoms have tunneled through as compared to one half for the superfluid phase.
+Moreover, tunneling dynamics are non-exponential in both phases, in contrast to single-particle predictions, and even near-linear for the Mott insulating phase.
+These and other surprising features are the result of quantum correlations, necessitating the introduction of a new quantum tunneling rate: the \emph{quantum fluctuation rate}.